maziac/DeZog/documentation/UnitTests.md

 ## Setup the launch.json

-You need to create a special launch.json configuration for the unit tests.
+You need to create a special configuration in side the launch.json for the unit tests.
-It works mainly like the normal launch configuration but has some specialties:
+At best you copy a working configuration, change its name (to e.g. "Unit Tests") and change/add a few properties:
-- the property 'unittest' need to be set to true.
-Note that only one configuration is allowed to have that property set to true.
+- the property 'unitTests' need to be added and set to true.
+Note that only one configuration is allowed to have this property set to true.
 - the property 'topOfStack' is not required and ignored if set.
 Instead an own stack (with default size of 50 words) is used.
+- 'startAutomatically': The default is false for unit tests.
+I.e. if you run a unit test in debug mode it will automatically break at the start of the tests.
+I.e. it will stop at the start of the first test.
+If you like you can set this set this to true, but then you need to set a breakpoint inside your unit test if you debug it otherwise the unit test will be finished before you can see anything in the debugger.
+- You must remove any occurrence of 'execAddr' because it is superfluous.
+For unit tests the addresses of the labels are calculated automatically and the PC (program counter) is set accordingly.

 ## Start the Unit Tests